Casrais/SEIS631-Final-Project/README.md

 ## Comparing Subset Population to General Population

-After, I plan to use statistical analysis
+After, I plan to use statistical analysis to determine if the populations I'm looking at are significantly different.
+If they are, it will mean the findings are not caused by random chance.

 ## Considerations